- Reference Number: HEY-960/2020

 - Sequential Compression Device.
 These are inflatable sleeves that are fitted around the calf whilst you are in hospital and immobilised.
 They inflate at regular intervals and the pressure increases the flow of blood back to the heart.

 - Have injections of low molecular weight heparin (an anticoagulant) to ‘thin the blood’.
+These are usually given as a once daily injection.

 - Drink plenty of fluids.
 You are more likely to develop a DVT if you become dehydrated.